ShlezingerLab/AI_Aided_KFs/README.md

 ## Citation

-For more details or to cite this work, plaese refer to the paper:
+For more details or to cite this work, please refer to the paper:
 	```
      TBD
     ```